Carlo Scarpa’s Brion-Vega Cemetery in Italy

-One of Carlo Scarpa’s most iconic and seminal built works (and a project so close to his heart that a space in it was saved for his own use) the Brion family cemetery is host to this month’s stunning Wallpaper* fashion story ’Death in Veneto’.
+One of Carlo Scarpa’s most iconic and seminal built works (and a project so close to his heart that a space in it was saved for his own use) was the Brion family cemetery.

 Scarpa (1906-1978) designed the Brion-Vega in San Vito d’Altivole, near Italy’s Treviso, as an extension to the family’s existing cemetery.
 The architect developed the geometrical concrete composition over a 10-year period, with works finally reaching completion in 1978.